 The manor of Stisted was given in the 1040s to the monks of Canterbury Cathedral by Godwin, Earl of Kent and Wisgith, widow of Elfwin, It was appropriated by Bishop Odo of Bayeux by right of his earldom of Kent, but was returned to the monks and remained with them until the Dissolution.
 The manor was assessed at only half a hide, but there was woodland for 800 pigs, 27 acres of meadow and a mill.
 The population of 13 villans (8 in 1066), 25 bordars (11 in 1066) and 4 slaves (6 in 1066) indicates a large and growing population of perhaps 200 souls at the time of the Survey.

-The parish was a peculiar of Canterbury Cathedral until 1914, when it was transferred to the new diocese of Chelmsford
+Although the parish lay within the geographical boundaries of the London diocese in the Middle Ages, it was a peculiar of Canterbury Cathedral until 1914, when it was transferred to the new diocese of Chelmsford.

 A 13thc capital, circular in plan as to the bell but with a square abacus and impost.
 The bell is plain concave moulded below an abacus with a quirked roll and a quirked fillet.
 At each angle of the bell except the NW is a grotesque human head facing downwards, while the NW angle has a hemispherical boss in the form of a flower.